spotlightpa/poor-richard/content/berks/2025-08-25-SPLWYOMPOLICE0825.md

 Wyomissing Mayor Fred Levering, reached by phone Aug.
 13, said he could not speak on personnel matters.

 It was “really a question of judgment,” Levering told Spotlight PA when asked about Estevez’s termination.
-“Our objective, of course, is to protect the community, and we have to make sure people are mindful of the effect of their actions.”<strong></strong>
+“Our objective, of course, is to protect the community, and we have to make sure people are mindful of the effect of their actions.”

+<em>This story was updated Aug.
+26 to clarify information about the Sunshine Act.</em>